 “That was easy,” Kyle grinned at the two.

 “Who designed this place?”
-Avera wondered aloud.
+Avera shouted over the cacophony.

 “That explains a lot,” Kyle said.